jacobo/distributed_systems/slides.md

 !SLIDE
 #### Design for Resiliency

+# Timeout

+!SLIDE
+#### Design for Resiliency

+# Never assume you can swallow an exception
 # Associate Errors with customers
+# Associate Errors with systems

 !SLIDE
 #### Design for Resiliency

-# Cache (using Redis)
+# Use New Relic
+# Use Airbrake
+# Make a Metrics Dashboard

 !SLIDE
 #### Design for Resiliency

-# Model intent locally
+# Avoid side effects, model intent locally

 .notes this somewhat goes against the DRY and principle because the foreign system should

+!SLIDE
+#### Design for Resiliency

+# Cache (using Redis)

 !SLIDE bigh1
 #### Design for Resiliency

 # How

-!SLIDE
-#### Design for Resiliency

-# Timeouts

 !SLIDE
 #### Design for Resiliency